Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Detective
-ttt_detective_search_only                   1       // Whether only detectives can search bodies or not ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_detective_starting_health               100     // The amount of health the detective spawns with
+ttt_detective_search_only                   1       // Whether only detectives can search bodies or not ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not

 // Phantom
-ttt_phantom_respawn_health                  50      // The amount of health a phantom will respawn with ttt_phantom_weaker_each_respawn             0       // Whether a phantom respawns weaker (1/2 as much HP) each time they respawn, down to a minimum of 1 ttt_phantom_killer_smoke                    1       // Whether to show smoke on the player who killed the phantom ttt_phantom_announce_death                  0       // Whether to announce to detectives (and promoted deputies and impersonators) that a phantom has been killed or respawned ttt_phantom_killer_haunt                    1       // Whether to have the phantom haunt their killer ttt_phantom_killer_haunt_power_max          100     // The maximum amount of power a phantom can have when haunting their killer
+ttt_phantom_respawn_health                  50      // The amount of health a phantom will respawn with ttt_phantom_weaker_each_respawn             0       // Whether a phantom respawns weaker (1/2 as much HP) each time they respawn, down to a minimum of 1 ttt_phantom_killer_smoke                    0       // Whether to show smoke on the player who killed the phantom ttt_phantom_announce_death                  0       // Whether to announce to detectives (and promoted deputies and impersonators) that a phantom has been killed or respawned ttt_phantom_killer_haunt                    1       // Whether to have the phantom haunt their killer ttt_phantom_killer_haunt_power_max          100     // The maximum amount of power a phantom can have when haunting their killer